 What is a “Post Tension” slab?

-A post tension slab is a concrete slab that has steel cables running through it that have been placed under 33,000 +/- pounds of tension.
+A post tension slab is a concrete slab with steel cables running through it that have been placed under 33,000 +/- pounds of tension.
 This tension makes the concrete slab and foundation much stronger than concrete without reinforcement and helps reduce cracking.

 How to tell if you have a post tension slab

-Most homes that have post tension slabs have a sign that is stamped into a concrete garage floor, often near the edge of the garage door in plain sight.
+Most homes that have post tension slabs have a sign that is stamped into a concrete garage floor, often near the edge of the garage door right in plain sight.

-There may be times when there are no visible signs on the wall or a stamped sign in the concrete floor.
+There may be times when there are no visible signs on the wall and no stamped sign on the concrete floor.
 In this case you may be able to look for evidence of a post tension slab by walking around the perimeter of the home and looking for small circle type areas about one and one half (1 1/2″) to three inches (3″) wide that have been patched.
 These circles are usually about 2 to 4 feet apart.
-They indicate the end of the post tension cables and at times are not visible because of landscaping or the patching of the cone shaped voids blend in.
+They indicate the end of the post tension cables.
+Sometimes these circles are not visible because of landscaping or because the patching of the cone-shaped voids blends in.

 Why do builders use post tension slabs?

-The two most common reasons for a home builder or contractor to use a post tension slab relate to cost and type of soils in the area.
+The two most common reasons for a home builder or contractor to use a post tension slab relate to cost and the type of soils in the area.

 The cost of using a post tension slab system is more economical when the soil conditions are poor and would require additional measures to reinforce the area below the slab to be poured.